mnuhn/jax-playground/004-Wind-Prediction/README.md

 # Training

-* Dropout: I applied dropout to all layers.
-I also tried only applying it to LSTM layers.
-However, any use of dropout made the results worse.
+I train for `20` epochs and a batch size of `256` and a learning rate of `0.001` and `ADAM` as optimizer.
+When dropout is enabled, it is applied to all layers described via the "model architecture language" (see above).
+However, using dropout has not shown any useful effect here.
+While I could clearly observe that it reduces overfitting and there is a smaller discrepancy between train loss and eval loss, the best performance was still always worse with dropout than without dropout.

-* Batchnorm: I can clearly see the effect of batch norm: The training run converges much faster.
-However, the final results were worse with batch norm enabled.
-I think this is because the task is a regression problem and batch norm effectively removes information from the input through the normalization
-  - which might be important information for the regression itself.
+Batchnorm layers are added into the final layers of the dense network.
+The training runs converge much faster with it enabled.
+However, the final results were almost always worse with batch norm enabled.
+I think this is because the task is a regression problem and batch norm effectively removes information from the input through the normalization - which might be important information for the regression itself.

-WHERE DO I PUT THE BATCH NORM LAYERS.
-I put them between the final dense layers, and in the CNN layers.
-In-between the LSTM layers, I don't put them.
-WHY??

 # Results